alguerreiro/alguerreiro/README.md

-- 👋 Hi, I’m @alguerreiro
-- 👀 I’m interested in collaborate.
-- 🌱 I’m currently Specialist CiberSecurity.
+Specialist CiberSecurity.
-- 💞️ I’m looking to collaborate on installation and configuration manuals.
+I’m looking to collaborate on installation and configuration manuals.

 <!---
 alguerreiro/alguerreiro is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.